 You can work over existing stains when you want deeper stain colors than you have now.

-Latest blog this week: How to Fix Water Damaged Wood Table Top
+Latest blog: How to Fix Water Damaged Wood Table Top

-How to Restain Wood Furniture: Guide Ends Here
+How to Refinish Wood Furniture: Guide Ends Here

 So, these eight steps we've covered can turn beat-up garage sale finds into pieces that look like they came from an expensive furniture store.
 The biggest thing to remember is that preparation makes or breaks your project.